 We jumped at the chance.

-The first group consisted of myself, my partner, Archeologist, Sergio Passerini, Medical, Surgeon, Dr. Elaine Harris, Biochemical Engineer, Freddie Newhouse, Botanists Keith Barton, and Amy Connelly-Barton, in addition to a team of Astronauts and scientists that were full-on NASA people.
+The first group consisted of myself, my partner, Archeologist, Sergio Passerini, Medical, Surgeon, Dr. Elaine Harrison, Biochemical Engineer, Freddie Newhouse, Botanists Keith Barton, and Amy Connelly-Barton, in addition to a team of Astronauts and scientists that were full-on NASA people.
 There were twenty of us.

 I met Sergio not long after college.
 I was assigned to one of his dig sights, the environmentalist on hand to make sure he wasn’t screwing anything up.
 We laughed about that a lot.
 Sergio, always looking for old worlds, so ready to set foot on, and in, a new one.
 If I’d any doubts about the condition of Earth, his willingness to board one of the new shuttles and venture into outer space, put them to rest.

 Having agreed to this mission, we were quickly immersed in being brought up to speed as to the “truth” of things.
 It was such that it only made me wonder what else they weren’t telling us.